soundpress/RulesOfNYC/docs/c03/index.rst

 (c) Unconscionable sales practices.
 A seller of items the Commissioner has declared in short supply may not:

-   (1) increase prices in excess of an amount reflecting normal market fluctuations, except in accordance with the exemption rules in § 5-38(e);
+   (1) increase prices in excess of an amount reflecting normal market fluctuations, except in accordance with the exemption rules in 6 RCNY § 5-38(e);

    (2) require consumers to purchase another item in order to get the item in short supply, if no additional purchase was required before the shortage;